Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Why Armadillos Are Susceptible to Leprosy

-Armadillos are one of the few animals that can contract leprosy, a chronic infectious disease that affects the skin and nerves.
+Armadillos are one of the few animals that can contract leprosy, a chronic infectious disease affecting skin and nerves.
 The bacteria that cause leprosy are slow-growing and can take years or even decades to produce symptoms.
 Armadillos are particularly susceptible to leprosy because their body temperature is slightly lower than that of humans, which allows the bacteria to thrive.
 Additionally, armadillos have a weak immune response to the bacteria, which makes them more susceptible to infection.

 In conclusion, armadillos are interesting creatures that play an important role in their ecosystems.
 However, they can carry diseases such as leprosy, which can be transmitted to humans.
 It is wise to be cautious when handling armadillos or their habitats to avoid contracting any potential diseases.